hatch-digital-nl/tooling-helm-charts/wordpress-bedrock/README.md

 ### Redis Persistence

-By default, Redis data is not persisted.
+By default, Redis data is not persisted, and RDB snapshots are disabled to prevent write errors.
 For production environments, you might want to enable persistence:

 ```yaml
 redis: